Introduction to Microsoft Defender for Servers

 For related material, see the following page:

-- Whether an alert is generated by Defender for Cloud, or received by Defender for Cloud from a different security product, you can export it.
+- Whether Defender for Cloud generates an alert or receives an alert from a different security product, you can export alerts from Defender for Cloud.
 To export your alerts to Microsoft Sentinel, any third-party SIEM, or any other external tool, follow the instructions in Exporting alerts to a SIEM.